 Johnston County 4-H Counts Chickens and Facebook Views

-The closing of all North Carolina schools because of the coronavirus put a damper on many class projects across the state, but in Johnston County, an innovative 4-H agent took the program in a new direction.
+The closing of all North Carolina schools put a damper on many class projects across the state, but in Johnston County, an innovative 4-H agent took the program in a new direction.